michelou/dotty-pandoc/docs/docs/reference/contextual/multiversal-equality.md

 ```

 Even though `canEqualAny` is not declared as `given`, the compiler will still
-construct an `canEqualAny` instance as answer to an implicit search for the
+construct a `canEqualAny` instance as answer to an implicit search for the
 type `CanEqual[L, R]`, unless `L` or `R` have `CanEqual` instances
 defined on them, or the language feature `strictEquality` is enabled.